openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

 3. Or
 ++++++++++++++++++++++++++++++++++++++++
-``Or`` is somewhat similar to ``WrapType``, however if ``WrapType`` can only match one of types provided in the list, ``Or`` is used to match different _branches_ of nodes.
+``Or`` functions similar to ``WrapType``, however, while ``WrapType`` can only match one of the types provided in the list, ``Or`` is used to match different branches of nodes.
-It would be much easier to understand with a visualization.
-Let's say, we want to try to match the model against two different sequences of nodes.
-The ``Or`` type facilitates this by creating 2 different branches (``Or`` supports more than 2 branches).
-It would look as following:
+Suppose the goal is to match the model against two different sequences of nodes.
+The ``Or`` type facilitates this by creating two different branches (``Or`` supports more than two branches), looking as follows:

 .. image:: ./../../../_static/images/or_branches.png

-As you may see, the red branch will not match, however it will work perfectly fine for the blue one.
+The red branch will not match, but it will work perfectly for the blue one.
-That's what it would look in code:
+Here is how it looks in code:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python